flikka/flikka.github.io/docs/about.md

 permalink: /about/
 ---

 I'm Kristian Flikka.
-I work with software, machine learning and data science at Prelect AS.
-PhD in Informatics from the University of Bergen where I have a small position as associate professor.
+I work with software, machine learning and data science for Sonat Consulting.
+PhD in Informatics from the University of Bergen where I have a guest position as associate professor.